walkermitchell/ProjectPortfolio/README.md

 I will include a description of the assignment for ease of understanding.
 I hope you have a wonderful day!

-> The only major project that I am not directly including in this repository is my Senior Capstone project, which can be found [here.](https://github.com/walkermitchell/DAD-Bod-Development)
+> The only major project that I am not directly including in this repository is my Senior Capstone project, which can be found [here.](https://github.com/walkermitchell/DAD-Bod-Development) Please understand that it is a work in progress until June 2020 at the earliest.